clementroume/holbertonschool-web_front_end/README.md

 - **Sass & Scss**: Discover the power of Sass and Scss, CSS preprocessors that enhance the organization and maintainability of CSS files.
 - **Developer Tools**: Learn to use browser developer tools to inspect, debug, and optimize web applications.
 - **Responsive Web Design**: Implement responsive web design techniques to ensure websites are adaptable to various screen sizes and devices.
+- **Accessibility**: Ensure web pages are accessible to all users, including those with disabilities, following WCAG guidelines, ARIA standards, and best practices.

 The tasks in this repository gradually increase in complexity, providing practical scenarios to explore best practices and optimize workflows.